 Properties of a material class shall be presented as material class properties.
 A material class may define zero or more material class properties.

-A material class property may be tested by the execution of a material test specification.
+A material class property may be tested by the evaluation of a test specification.

 Material class properties may contain nested material class properties.

 EXAMPLE Material class properties include density, pH factor, and material strength.